-Ealing Adult Learning is part of Ealing Council.
+Ealing Adult learning (EAL) is part of Ealing Council.
 We have many years of experience in delivering courses across Ealing.
 Our latest Ofsted inspection in March 2016 demonstrates that we continue to be a good provider.

 How we are funded

-Ealing Adult Learning receives funding from the Education Skills Funding Agency (ESFA).
-The ESFA has clear priorities and gives guidelines on which types of learning ought to be prioritised by adult and community learning providers such as EAL.
+Ealing Adult learning receives funding from the Education Skills Funding Agency (ESFA) to deliver adult and community learning courses linked to employment and skills in Ealing.
+ESFA has clear priorities and guidelines on which types of learning should to be prioritised by adult and community learning providers such as EAL.

 We only receive funding for learners who meet the eligibility criteria.
 The information we ask from learners on the enrolment form is required by the ESFA.
 We also need to provide evidence that learners have individualised learning plans.
 In addition, we have to comply with requirements by Ofsted’s Common Inspection Framework.

-Ealing Adult Learning both works to help meet council priorities as well as the priorities set out by the Education Skills Funding Agency, who funds EAL.
-EAL contributes to the following two out of six Council priorities
+Ealing Adult learning both works to help meet council priorities as well as the priorities set out by the Education Skills Funding Agency, who funds us.
+EAL contributes to the following two out of three council priorities:

 By creating the right conditions for economic growth, enhancing opportunities for local people, providing affordable, high quality housing and helping young people to achieve at school and compete in the labour market.